Dynamic Media with OpenAPI (2025.07-experimental)

 Examples without layer:

-Examples with layerName:
+Examples when used with a layer named layerName:

 object or integer